JohanVanslembrouck/corolib/reading/CORBA-AMI.md

             // more operations
         }
     }

+The developer can/should add one or more member variables (and access functions) so that interfaceAHandler_impl::operation1 can save the result for later use by the application.
+Here we have added operation1ReplyReceived().

 The application creates an object interfaceAHandler_impl and will pass this object as first argument to the sendc_operation1.